kentcdodds/old-kentcdodds.com/content/blog/but-really-what-is-a-javascript-mock/index.md

   _Let's take a step back and understand what mocks are and how to use them to facilitate testing in JavaScript._
 keywords:
-  - JavaScript
+  - javascript
-  - Testing
+  - testing
-  - Mocking
+  - mocking
 banner: ./images/banner.jpg
 bannerCredit:
   'Photo by [Dmitri Popov](https://unsplash.com/photos/cnOlhGQY-SI) on